kristopolous/db.js/README.md

 The proper way to think about this is

 1. You first filter your search results to the entries you are interested in.
-You can do this in a chained way, such as this:

-`db.find({key: value, key1: value}).find({key: db('!== undefined')})`

-2. Now you have a subset of data that you can work with.
-You can run a number of familiar commands on it.
+2. Run various operations on those filtered results.
+For instance, you can remove them, or update them, or show some records of them.

 # But wait, first a note about the parameters
 I believe in expressive freedom.
 Really.
 That means that you can invoke